RasPelikan/SilverScreenIRControl/README.md

 Hint: The IR signal processed is limited to NEC and Sony remote controls.
 You might adapt the file irmpconfig.h if your remote control does not work.
 At this point I want to give a Kudos (https://en.wikipedia.org/wiki/Kudos) to the guys of https://www.mikrocontroller.net/articles/IRMP who implemented the IR multiprotocol decoder I used in this project.
 They have done a very good job, thank you!

+Update: Added PCB for using TSOP4838 instead of fritzing IR receiver part.

 ## Firmware
 The firmware is for the ATtiny45 MCU.
 It can be built using the Eclipse and the "AVR Eclipse Plugin" (http://avr-eclipse.sourceforge.net/wiki/index.php/The_AVR_Eclipse_Plugin).